How does the STEPPS Program develop “practice-ready” lawyers?

-- Each law office will meet for approximately 75 minutes each week.
+- Each law office meets for approximately 85 minutes each week.

-- The Supervising Attorneys will be accessible to members of their law offices for individual consultations about the cases that are being handled and about the skills and specific assignments.
+- The Supervising Attorneys are accessible to members of their law offices for individual consultation and

-- The Supervising Attorneys will provide individual feedback on all of the written work and most of the lawyering skills performances
+- The Supervising Attorneys provide individual feedback on the written work and the lawyering skills performances